flolilo/flolilos-PoShScripts/README.md

 ## robocopy-gui
 **Not complete!** Attempt to create a GUI for robocopy.

+## screencapture
+Capture your desktop, then render the video web-compliantly.

 ## security-cam_gui
 Re-encode file from the SD-card of the main station of security cams (with FFmpeg.)

 ## split-quadscreen
 Split a (quadscreen-)video into parts with FFmpeg.

+## tiftojpeg
+Use [imagemagick](https://www.imagemagick.org/) to convert TIFs to JPEGs - and save all metadata.

 ## transcodetomp3
 Transcode files that are not MP3 to MP3 with FFmpeg.